jose-delarosa/container-images/openmanage81/README.md

 ## Configuration

   - container has to run in privilged mode so that the host hardware can be exposed to it.
-  - exposed port 1311
-  - default command: `/opt/dell/srvadmin/sbin/srvadmin-services.sh start`
+  - default command: `/opt/dell/srvadmin/sbin/srvadmin-services.sh restart` so that services can start cleanly in case container is stopped and then restarted.
   - login credentials: root / password

 ## Where this image has been tested (some more than others)